sourcegraph/handbook/content/support/customer-support-onboarding.md

 	* [Architecture overview](https://docs.sourcegraph.com/dev/background-information/architecture)
 	* [https://kube.academy/](https://kube.academy/)
 * Read about [search queries](https://docs.sourcegraph.com/code-search) and perform your first searches.
 * Work through the questions from the [Sales Onboarding Quiz](https://about.sourcegraph.com/handbook/sales/onboarding/quiz) to make sure you understand key concepts.
-Feel free to skip any obvious answers and discuss any questions you have in our #customer-support-chat Slack channel.
+Feel free to skip any obvious answers and discuss any questions you have in our #customer-support-internal Slack channel.
 * Explore our official [documentation](https://docs.sourcegraph.com/getting-started).
 Get used to navigating it and trying to find what you need in it.
 We know we have a lot of opportunity for improvement -- more on that soon!
 * Explore the sections of the handbook for each engineering team.
 Get used to trying to find answers in the handbook as much as our documentation.
 	* [Distribution](https://about.sourcegraph.com/handbook/engineering/distribution)